carpentries/instructor-training/_episodes/21-summarize.md

 ---
 The final steps in qualifying as an instructor are to:

-1.  take part in a [discussion session](http://pad.software-carpentry.org/instructor-discussion) with experienced instructors, and
+1.  take part in a [discussion session](http://pad.software-carpentry.org/instructor-discussion) with experienced instructors
-2.  do a 5-minute live coding demo.
+2.  make a contribution to a lesson's content, exercises, or instructor's guide by doing **one of the following**:
-3.  make a contribution to a lesson's content, exercises, or instructor's guide by doing **one of the following**:
+  1. submitting a change request to fix an existing issue
-  a. submitting a change request to fix an existing issue
+  2. proof-reading a lesson and adding a new issue describing something to be improved
-  b. proof-reading a lesson and adding a new issue describing something to be improved
+  3. providing substantive feedback on an existing issue or PR
-  c. providing substantive feedback on an existing issue or PR
+2.  do a 5-minute live coding demo

 [This page]({{ site.root }}/checkout/) explains the procedure in detail; please review it with your instructor before you leave.